An Official Website of the Commonwealth of Kentucky

 Shooting hours are 30 minutes before sunrise to 30 minutes after sunset.
 Hunters may be in the field before and after shooting hours.

 Turkey hunting dates and regulations on federal military reservations may differ from statewide seasons.
-Contact the appropriate agency for details on the following federal lands: Blue Grass Army Depot, Fort Campbell Military Reservation, Fort Knox Military Reservation.
+Contact the appropriate agency for details on the following federal lands: Blue Grass Army Depot, Fort Campbell Military Reservation, and Fort Knox Military Reservation.

 Annual Hunting License(Resident or Non-Resident)+Spring Turkey Permit